P ≠ NP Proof

 running forever in a computation path that does not halt): If all returns are 0, then w is not in XG-SAT;

-problem only at the end of testing all the 2n possible inputs, in
+only at the end of testing all the 2n possible inputs, in time

 Way 1.ii Q